feliciofilipe/book-list/README.md

 # book-list
-A List of all the books I've read or wish to read.
+A List of books I've read or wish to read.
 Check this list if you are having trouble picking a gift for me :laughing::laughing:

 ## Read :green_book: